Last updated on October 31, 2025

 We’re getting out of the personal and nearly impossible to find cards and into the commercial and very hard to find cards.
 Black Lotus is by far the most famous Magic card in existence, and part of the infamous Power 9.
 Every new player is told the story of this and it’s eight brothers from Alpha and Beta and their insane price tag.
 I don’t believe I need to explain why.

-Getting one of these bad boys can run you anywhere from $28,000 for a heavily played copy or $44,700 for a lightly played variety.
-In April 2024, a sale between an anonymous buyer and Pristine Collectibles broke records: The item sold was a pristine Alpha Black Lotus that went for $3 million dollars, breaking the record for the most expensive Magic card established in 2023 with the 1/1 The One Ring.
+Getting one of these bad boys can run you anywhere from $10,000 for a heavily played Unlimited edition or up beyond $55,000 for one in better condition.
+In April 2024, a sale between an anonymous buyer and Pristine Collectibles broke records: The item sold was a pristine Alpha Black Lotus that went for $3 million dollars, breaking the 2023 record sale for the then-most expensive Magic card that was the 1/1 The One Ring.

 Intuition 2003 judge promo